To integrate Horizon pod federations with Workspace ONE Access, make sure that you meet the requirements listed here.

 - You must create the pod federation, by initializing the Cloud Pod Architecture feature from one of the pods and joining all the other pods to the federation, before integrating with the Workspace ONE Access service.
 Global entitlements are replicated to pods when they join the federation.

-If you join or remove a pod from the pod federation after you integrate with the Workspace ONE Access service, you must edit the pod federation details in the Workspace ONE Access console to add or remove the pod, save your changes, and sync again.
+If you join or remove a pod from the pod federation after you integrate the pod federation with the Workspace ONE Access service, you must edit the pod federation details in the Workspace ONE Access console to add or remove the pod, save your changes, and sync again.

 - In your Horizon environment, create global entitlements in the pod federation to entitle Active Directory users or groups to desktops and applications.